rpolishchuk3/rpolishchuk3/README.md

 # Welcome to My GitHub! 🚀

 Hey!
 I’m Robert Polishchuk, an Applied Mathematics major with a Computing Science minor at the University of Alberta.
-I love building practical software, especially in machine learning models, neural networks, and applying AI to real-world problems.
+I enjoy quantitative analysis, financial modeling and risk assesment using programming tools to model uncertainty, analyze markets and turn raw data into meaningful insights.

 ---